disin7c9/disin7c9.github.io/practice/_posts/2024-11-21-Try-Fine-Tuning-LLMs-at-Home.md

 figure2: LoRA mechanism (source: *"Lora: Low-rank adaptation of large language models.
 (2021)"*) {:.figure}

-Fine-tuning meant that training all the parameters to another dataset after pre-training.
+Fine-tuning means training a model to another dataset for a downstream task after pre-training.
 However *“Scaling Laws for Neural Language Models (2020)”* found **the scaling law** that the model scale is the most important feature in performance than others like data amount, training steps, and model shape.
 So it is hard to train all the weights of LLMs because the sizes are usually bigger than 1 billion.

-In 2021, Hu, Edward J., et al. introduced LoRA technique and it made an impact. [^1] This technique freezes the original parameters of a LLM and adds weight matrices as adapter.
+In 2021, Hu, Edward J., et al. introduced LoRA technique. [^1] This technique freezes the original parameters of a LLM and adds weight matrices as adapter.
+So this is a kind of **Parameter-Efficient Fine-tuning**.
 In detail, for an original weights matrix $$W$$, LoRA method attachs additional trainable matrix $$\Delta W$$ with **rank** $$r$$ and **scaling factor** $$\alpha$$ like

 $$